Rainmaker79/RuneBook/README.md

-# This repo is now read-only
-You can fork this project to continue the development of RuneBook.
-The original author no longer maintains the app.
+# Runebook
+Changes to be released soon

 # Acknowledgements
 Thanks to...
+- [@OrangeNote](https://github.com/OrangeNote) for creating the original app up to v1.8.11
 - [@Fumi24](https://github.com/Fumi24) for being the source of inspiration for RuneBook, and for letting me know how to programmatically interact with the League API
 - [@Pupix](https://github.com/Pupix), because RuneBook wouldn't exist without his tools
 - @optizard for being my devoted tester